aclemons/emailrelay/doc/reference.md

 is given a `.bad` filename suffix so that it will not get picked up for forwarding and the first few thousand characters of the filter's standard output stream are searched for a line like `<<error text>>` or `[[error text]]`.
-The text inside the double square or angle brackets is taken as a failure reason and passed back to the SMTP client and also written into the envelope file.
-A second error-text line can be used for additional diagnostics that will not be visible to the remote client.
+The error text inside the double square or angle brackets is taken as a failure reason and passed back to the remote SMTP client and also written into the envelope file.
+If the error text starts with a three-digit number between 400 and 599 followed by a space then that is used as the SMTP response code.
+A second error-text line can be used for additional diagnostics that will not be visible to the client.

 Filter exit codes between 100 and 115 are reserved for special processing: 100 is used to abandon the current e-mail message so the filter can safely delete